imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 ### How do I re-start the CNV analysis of a sample

-Copy-number variant calling is based on a virtual reference sample, which is constructed of the 20 most similar samples with the same processing system.
-Thus, at least 20 samples of the sample processing system are needed to perform the CNV analysis.
+Copy-number variant calling is based on a virtual reference sample, which is constructed of the most similar samples with the same processing system.
 The more samples there are, the more accurate the CNV analysis will be.

 Thus, re-analyzing copy-number variants when more reference samples are sequenced is a common task.
 It can be performed using the sample details dock widget: